AdobeDocs/commerce-php/src/pages/developer/components/message-queues/async-configuration.md

   - Services
 ---

-When using the Magento message queue, four configuration files in your module must be updated:
+When using the message queue, four configuration files in your module must be updated:

 *  communication.xml
 *  queue_consumer.xml